wilsonmar/wilsonmar.github.io/_posts/2023-05-10-outsystems.md

 All the above enables faster development of new applications.

-<a target="_blank" href="https://www.linkedin.com/in/joaomiguelneves/">Joao Neves</a>, VP of Engineering at Outsystems, says that Outsystems is a "low-code platform for building enterprise-grade web and mobile apps that help you get the job done faster.
-It generates feature-rich web and mobile apps using low-code running within a full suite of enterprise-grade utilities and services."

 ## The Outsystems Company

-<a target="_blank" href="https://www.glassdoor.com/Reviews/OutSystems-Reviews-E642590.htm">79% of employees would recommend the company to a friend</a> -- very high among emplyers.
+<a target="_blank" href="https://www.glassdoor.com/Reviews/OutSystems-Reviews-E642590.htm">79% of employees would recommend the company to a friend</a> -- high among all employers.

 "One of the fastest-growing B2B software companies in the world,"